winni2k/cDNA_primer/README.md

 >       [--right-nosee-ok] [--output-anyway] [--change-seqid]
 >       [--min-seqlen MIN_SEQLEN] [--min-score MIN_SCORE] -o OUTPUT_FILENAME

- This script requires phmmer from HMMER 3.0.
+ This script requires phmmer from [HMMER 3.0](http://hmmer.janelia.org/software).
- If the output directory already exists, will skip running phmmer and directory go to primer trimming.
+ If the output directory already exists, it will skip running phmmer and directly go to primer trimming.
  If you want to re-run HMMER you must first delete the output directory manually.
  Refer to wiki: https://github.com/PacificBiosciences/cDNA_primer/wiki for more details.